What is a Service and Support Administrator (SSA)?

 Individual Service Plan (ISP)

-Assist individuals that have a disability that occurred before their twenty first birthday in determining eligibility for services.
+Assist individuals that have a disability that occurred before their twenty second birthday in determining eligibility for services.
 The program can only serve individuals with disabilities who have a disability that is expected to continue indefinitely; is not related solely to a mental health diagnosis; and results in the need for services to assist them with substantial functional limitations.
-The program is available to serve individuals from birth, pre-school, school age, transition students thought their adult years as well as senior programming.
+The program is available to serve individuals from birth, pre-school, school age, transition students though their adult years as well as senior programming.